At

 Co-staring

-in the film is the landscape, both seen and heard.
-Woven into
+both seen and heard.
+Woven into their relationship is the exotic

-their relationship is the exotic flora that rustles and shimmers
+flora that rustles and shimmers against their bodies as they

-against their bodies as they explore their environment and each
+explore their environment and each other, the mist that soft

-other, the mist that soft scarves them, and the sounds of cool,
+scarves them, and the sounds of cool, trickling water the hot

-trickling water the hot flesh can’t refuse.
+flesh can’t refuse.

-Eventually the Father
+Eventually the father

 catches them in the act, and the brother, now married to Min